hvierendeels/efAPI/README.md

 herman vierendeels,may 2017,belgium

 eenvoudigfactureren.be is a belgian invoicing service.
-They provide an api to handle clients, invoices, quotes ,stockitems and more.
+They provide an api (REST) to handle clients, invoices, quotes ,stockitems and more.
 This project contains code and json-texts to demonstrate some use of their api in java.

 The java code uses apache HttpClient for communication and google Gson for conversion from/to json--javabean.